Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 ### Remove thread member

-Use `removeChatThreadMember` method to remove thread member from the thread identified by threadId.
+Use the `removeChatThreadMember` method to remove a thread member from the thread identified by `threadId`.

+- `chatThreadId` is the unique ID of the thread.
-`chatMemberId` is the user id that in this chat thread members list.
+- `chatMemberId` is the user ID in the chat thread's member list.

 ```swift
 client.removeChatThreadMember(chatThreadId: threadId, chatMemberId: memberId) { result, _ in